LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 ```
 To me, Noud's solution is undoubtedly one of the best ones.

 [Ozzy](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/ozzy/perl6/ch-1.p6) took yet another very different approach.
-He wrote two mutually recursive subroutines to compute the share and the remainder and then used them to build two lazy infinite lists of shares and remainders.
+He wrote two mutually recursive subroutines to compute the share and the remainder at any step and then used them to build two lazy infinite lists of shares and remainders.
 Finally, his script traverses the list of shares to find the largest one.

 [Fench Chang](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/feng-chang/perl6/ch-1.p6) wrote a very simple `for` loop to populate a `@share` array and then used chained built-in method invocations to find the largest share: